mehery-soccom/PushApp-React-Native/README.md

 # react-native-mehery-event-sender

-A React Native SDK for event tracking that works with both Expo Go and bare React Native applications
+A lightweight React Native SDK to support push notifications, custom in-app messages (popup, banner, PiP), event tracking, and session handling for your apps.

 ## Installation